Symptoms and causes of arrhythmia

 - active neck massage;

-- pressure on the abdominal press and fixing the pressure for several minutes;
+- pressure on the abdominal press and fixation of pressure for several minutes;

 - deep breathing;